osu-iar/tableau-health-monitor/README.md

 ### Dependencies

+1. Edit the Windows Firewall on the primary node of your Tableau Server cluster to allow for connections on the TSM port to the computer hosting this script.
-Dependencies for this project can be found in the `requirements.txt` file.
+2. Python dependencies for this project can be found in the `requirements.txt` file.
 Install using pip as normal.

 ```
 pip install -r requirements.txt